HOA Homeowners' Rights Task Force

 Two Sides to the Coin

-by Guy, about 1 year ago
+by Guy, over 2 years ago

 • Even though Colorado Law requires home buyers to confirm, by signature, that they have been presented with the governing documents of any HOA into which they are entering, some homeowners do not read or certainly do not remember what they read and are shocked by the constraints under which they have agreed to abide when they purchased their home.
 This is not a flaw in the laws that govern HOAs nor is it a flaw in the HOA concept or structure.